Today’s Sociology: Ideology and Partisan Advocacy

 Undoubtedly, white men have fled sociology due to the centrality of ideologies (‘white hetero patriarchal violence’, ‘white supremacy culture’ etc.) which designate this presumably most privileged segment of society as the permanent bad guys who “structure the surface of everyday life distorting the nature of truth and reality”.
 It is hard to miss the proliferation of assigned texts such as: “White Male Mediocrity”, “White Supremacy, Patriarchy and Capitalism”, “White Man Falling”, “Angry White Men”, and “The White Man Victimhood of the Rabid Puppies”.

-There is little in the discipline of sociology itself that is inconsistent with conservative thought.
-Some of the founders of sociology held traditionally conservative views.
-Even today there are Ph.D sociologists outside academia who hold views that would never be tolerated inside the academy.
-For example, the UK journalist and political advisor, Munira Mirza, has argued that multiculturalism accentuates differences between groups, and described the anti-racism movement as a "bogus moral crusade" imported from the US, " with its demented campus dramas and neuroses about 'safe spaces', 'micro-aggressions' and 'cultural appropriation'".
+There are conservative strains in the thought of sociology’s (Weber, Durkheim, Spencer etc.) and its early ‘schools’.
+Today some Ph.D sociologists outside universities hold conservative views that would never be tolerated inside the academy.
+For example, the UK journalist and political advisor, Munira Mirza, has argued that multiculturalism accentuates differences between groups, and described the anti-racism movement as a "bogus moral crusade imported from the US with its demented campus dramas and neuroses about 'safe spaces', 'micro-aggressions' and 'cultural appropriation'".

-During its mid-20th Century heyday, sociology’s dominant theory was functionalism which views society as a system of interrelated parts that work together toward the goal of societal harmony and stability.
+In the mid-20th Century, sociology’s dominant theory was functionalism which views society as a system of interrelated parts that work together toward the goal of societal harmony and stability.
 Although most sociologists were politically liberal, functionalism embodied a conservative view of social order.
-There is no reason sociology could not include the conservative perspective.
-In
+For example, the prominent sociologist Kingsley Davis argued that inequality is a necessary and functional aspect of society, and a natural consequence of society's need to incentivize certain positions.
+This widely shared belief is somehow highly controversial in today’s version of reality.

 Sociology’s Golden Age

-The golden age was characterized by viewpoint diversity and the flourishing of creative thinkers (Kai Erickson, Erving Goffman, etc.) who offered original analyses of social problems addressing the “big questions”.
+During its golden age (roughly 1945-1975), sociology was a lively place, characterized by viewpoint diversity and the flourishing of creative thinkers (Kai Erickson, Erving Goffman, etc.) who offered original analyses of social problems addressing the “big questions”.
 These book-writing sociologists and ethnographers viewed their professional role as to understand the actions of others by putting themselves in their shoes (verstehen), not to advocate.

 (Nonetheless, even in it's golden age, there were both radical sociologists who attacked dominant sociology as a handmaiden to oppressive state power, as well as a current of opposition who regarded sociology as an unsound and disreputable pseudoscience.)